NikolaiT/incolumitas/content/Security/detecing-proxies.md

 ## Task

-**Premise:** I am the owner of the website and I have full control of my web server (root rights).
-My web server is not behind a load balancer or some other mechanism that prevents me to hook into the incoming TCP/IP stream from the external IP address.
+**Premise:** I am the owner of a hosted website and I have full control of my server (root rights).
+My server is not behind a load balancer or some other mechanism that prevents me to hook into incoming TCP/IP streams.

-**Goal:** For each visitor of my site, I want to detect that this visitor is using some tunnel such as a Proxy Server (socks, https, ...) or a VPN provider or any other intermediate service.
+**Goal:** For each visitor of my site, I want to detect whether some tunneling protocol such as a proxy server (socks, https, ...) or a VPN service is being used.
+Why?
+Because a lot of spammers and fraudsters use proxies and VPN's to hide their true IP address.

 **Visually:**